“I became a bankruptcy attorney to do marketing,” said no bankruptcy attorney ever.

 Free: Word of Mouth

 You may not get many bankruptcy leads from word of mouth referrals from customer to customer because many people don’t talk to friends and family about debt issues.
 That said, you may receive bankruptcy leads from other attorneys that do not practice bankruptcy law.

 Paid: Google / Bing Ads

-Many attorneys and bankruptcy lead services use Google (and sometimes Bing) to get bankruptcy leads.
+Many attorneys and bankruptcy lead services use Google (and sometimes Bing) to get bankruptcy attorney leads.
 The reason is partial that you can get search intent.
 For example, someone searching for “file bankruptcy now” or “bankruptcy attorney near me” may have a high intent to file bankruptcy.
 We have had more success with Google than Bing over the years, but we still run Bing ads.

-Unfortunately, Google ads is difficult to navigate for a couple of reasons:
+Unfortunately, Google ads are difficult to navigate for a couple of reasons:

-The High Intent Search Terms Are Often Very Expensive
+2. The High Intent Bankruptcy Search Terms Are Often Very Expensive

 Paid: Facebook Ads